Mary Ward Centre

-The Mary Ward Adult Education Centre is part of the Mary Ward Settlement, in Queen Square, London.
+The Mary Ward Centre is an adult education college in Stratford, London.

 History

 The centre was founded by Mary Augusta Ward, a Victorian novelist and founding president of the Women's National Anti-Suffrage League, better known by her married name Mrs Humphry Ward.
 The original name of the institution was the Passmore Edwards Settlement, as it was part of the settlement movement, and was financed by John Passmore Edwards.
-The settlement began in 1890 as University Hall, located in Gordon Square.
+The settlement began in 1890 as University Hall, located in Gordon Square, Bloomsbury.

-Now named the Mary Ward Centre, it is located in Bloomsbury, an area of central London known for its literary and educational heritage.
-Its original 1898 building - still named Mary Ward House - is located just off Tavistock Square, was designed by Arnold Dunbar Smith and Cecil Claude Brewer and is considered to be a masterpiece of late Victorian architecture and is considered to be one of the best Arts and Crafts buildings in London.
+Its 1898 building – still named Mary Ward House – is located just off Tavistock Square, also in Bloomsbury.
+It was designed by Arnold Dunbar Smith and Cecil Claude Brewer and is listed at Grade I. It is considered to be a masterpiece of late Victorian architecture and one of the best Arts and Crafts buildings in London.

-In a speech to mark the opening of the Settlement in 1898 Mary Ward stated its mission as: “education, social intercourse, and debate of the wider sort, music, books, pictures, travel”.
-She added: “It is these that make life rich and animated, that ease the burden of it, that stand perpetually between a man and a woman and the darker, coarser temptations of our human road”.
-According to the Mary Ward House Conference and Exhibition Centre it is a listed Grade 1 building.
+In a speech to mark the opening of the Settlement in 1898 Mary Ward stated its mission as: "education, social intercourse, and debate of the wider sort, music, books, pictures, travel".
+She added: "It is these that make life rich and animated, that ease the burden of it, that stand perpetually between a man and a woman and the darker, coarser temptations of our human road".

-Over time the activities at the Settlement expanded to include fully equipped classrooms for children with disabilities, one of the first in England; pioneering the importance of play within children's education. the equivalent of an after school club; youth club for teenagers and a centre for pre and ante natal advice, among many others.
+Over time the activities at the Settlement expanded to include fully equipped classrooms for children with disabilities, one of the first in England, pioneering the importance of play within children's education, the equivalent of an after school club, a youth club for teenagers and a centre for pre- and ante-natal advice, among many others.
 It was the site of the historic debate on women's suffrage between Millicent Garrett Fawcett and Mrs Humphry Ward in February 1909, when the host was decisively defeated.
 In 1920 Mary Ward died and the following year the Settlement was renamed as the Mary Ward Settlement in memory of her work.
 In addition to the educational centre, the organisation includes the Mary Ward Legal Centre.

+The settlement was renamed the Mary Ward Centre in the 1970s.
+In 1982 it relocated to the Grade II listed 42–43 Queen Square, formerly the Stanhope Institute.
+The building and its attached cast-iron railings are listed at Grade II.